It’s all about the List of the Best Bass Earbuds, not Treble!

 How to get even more bass earbuds?

-Now you may already have a good set of earbuds that are tuned towards the balanced or analytic category.
-Or you might have one of the earbuds listed above in the above top list and, be a sadist and still be wanting to push a little something extra out of the low end.
-There are still few ways you can get even more bass out your earphones and headphones without outright replacing them.
+You may already have a good set of earbuds tuned towards the balanced or analytic category.
+Or you might have one of the earbuds listed above in the above top list and be a sadist and still want to push a little something extra out of the low end.
+There are still a few ways you can get even more bass out of your earphones and headphones without outright replacing them.

-Firstly you could look into enhanceing the bass by way of customising your EQ settings.
-On android based devices such as smartphones, tablets and DAP’s I reccomend using Neutron player and enhacing the bass via the excellent custom EQ options.
-Most Android and IOS music player apps have settings that will let you enhance the bass but just remember this won’t always work out well and there is a little bit of a learing curve for effective operation.
+Firstly you could look into enhancing the bass by way of customizing your EQ settings.
+On Android-based devices such as smartphones, tablets, and DAP’s I recommend using a Neutron player and enhancing the bass via the excellent custom EQ options.
+Most Android and IOS music player apps have settings that will let you enhance the bass but remember this won’t always work out well, and there is a little bit of a learning curve for effective operation.

-Amplifiers with bass enhancement funtions.
+Amplifiers with bass enhancement functions.
 Many amplifiers have an option to enhance the bass on your earbuds by way of a dedicated bass boost switch.
-Fiio are one company that offers this on a lot of their amplifiers and in our experience it happens to work rather well.
-Then there is a little known inline sound amp called the Digizoid Zo.
-The Zo is one of my all time favourite pieces of audio equipment it makes even crappy speakers sound awasome and does wonders to enhancing the low end response of your earphones
+Fiio is one company that offers this on a lot of their amplifiers, and in our experience, it happens to work rather well.
+Then there is a little-known inline sound amp called the Digizoid Zo.
+The Zo is one of my all-time favorite pieces of audio equipment.
+It makes even crappy speakers sound awesome and does wonders to enhance the low-end response of your earphones.

-Finally, there is the possibility that you can do a number of DIY hardware modifications that may help you in your quest for deeper bass.
-This can range from something as simple as tip rolling (the act of trying different tips) to modifying bass ports on the earphones housing to give a little low-end bump.
-While this is a long shot it’s worth having a search of the head-fi forums to see if there are any recommended modifications you can do to your current set of IEM’s.
+Finally, there is the possibility that you can do several DIY hardware modifications that may help you in your quest for deeper bass.
+This can range from something as simple as tip rolling (the act of trying different tips) to modifying bass ports on the earphone’s housing to give a little low-end bump.
+While this is a long shot, it’s worth having a search of the head-fi forums to see if there are any recommended modifications you can do to your current set of IEM’s.